com-devs/vmpdev/README.md

 - 👋 Hi, I’m vmp.
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to deal with braindeads
-- 📫 How to reach me lauraaa#8379
+- 📫 How to reach me you cant